nova-network-inc/go-nova/README.md

 nodeStart.sh               - Starts a local node with the standard parameters.

+nodeStartLight.sh          - Starts a light node.
+Great for lightweight hardware.

 nodeStartFull.sh           - Starts a full node.

 nodeStartRPC.sh            - Starts a RPC node on port 8545 with HTTP and WS enabled.

+nodeStartRPCArchive.sh    - Starts an archive node with RPC enabled.

 ```